Trump rallies in North Carolina as controversy engulfs his handpicked candidate for governor | KRDO

 That pressure followed a CNN report detailing his history of inflammatory comments on a porn website’s message board.
 Robinson, the current North Carolina lieutenant governor, referred to himself as a “black NAZI,” expressed support for reinstating slavery, made repeated graphic sexual comments and more.

+The Trump campaign did not invite Robinson to the former president’s rally Saturday in Wilmington, and Trump made no mention of the lieutenant governor in his remarks.

-Trump’s Democratic rival, Vice President Kamala Harris, launched a new television advertisement Friday tying Trump to Robinson – the first time the Harris campaign has used an ad to connect the former president with a down-ballot candidate.
+On Friday, Trump’s Democratic rival, Vice President Kamala Harris, launched a new television advertisement tying Trump to Robinson – the first time the Harris campaign has used an ad to connect the former president with a down-ballot candidate.

 The ad doesn’t mention Robinson’s offensive porn message board comments, but it intersperses Trump’s past praise for Robinson with some of the GOP gubernatorial nominee’s anti-abortion comments, including Robinson voicing support for a statewide abortion ban that would not include exceptions.